ghostwond3r/kali-inst-guide/README.md

 5- Open VirtualBox and follow instructions of installation.

-6- Click “file” in the menu, and under "preferences" and then “extension”, you add the extension pack you downloaded previously.
+6- Click “file” in the menu, then on "tools" and choose “Extension Pack Manager”.
+Now click on the "Install" and then choose the extension pack you downloaded.

 ![8](https://user-images.githubusercontent.com/64184513/175776890-4f44fdbd-97ec-4bf9-bcf1-8db3aafa4459.jpg)

-7- You will need a program to extract Kali from the .zip file.
+7- You will need a program to extract Kali from the .zip file you downloaded.

 You can download it here : [7-zip](https://www.7-zip.org/download.html)

-8- Open your download folder and double click on the .zip of kali, create a folder on your desktop and extract inside.
+8- Once 7zip is install, open your download folder and double click on the .zip of kali, create a folder on your desktop and extract inside.

 9- Now open this folder and double click on the .vbox file (the blue one) and follow instructions.